dariodepa/tiledesk-docs/apis/rest-api/tags.md

-You can use the API to get or set canned response information.
+You can use the API to get or set tags.

 {% api-method method="get" host="YOUR\_TILEDESK\_DOMAIN" path="/:project\_id/tags" %}
 {% api-method-summary %}